Women Empowerment Starts with Men!

 You see, men are hormonally different than females.
 Testosterone not only makes them more muscular but also more aggressive.
 They are hardwired to think, feel and behave the way they do.
 Their physiology – as well as psychology – makes them the way they are, i.e., more dominant and aggressive.

 Also, it is difficult for them to truly understand what a woman goes through when she has to face inequality and harassment in her day-to-day life due to gender bias.
 They never have a firsthand experience of the physical and mental torture she faces.
 Unless a man is sensitive enough to empathize with a woman’s plight, it is difficult for him to know what it is like to live as a woman in a world full of gender-based discrimination.
-I totally understand this and don’t really blame them for it.
+I understand this and don’t blame them for it.

 Why support from men is so important for women empowerment

 Our society is made of two basic elements, men and women.
 They are the two wings of a bird; without one, the bird cannot reach new heights.
 They are co-dependent and complement each other to help society function properly and evolve towards a better future.
-In order to make the social structure work smoothly, it is important that both these elements are happy.
+To make the social structure work smoothly, it is important that both these elements are happy.
 Even if one of them is ignored, oppressed or weakened, the whole society will have to suffer the consequences of the imbalance.

 At present, our society is majorly male-dominated, support from men will have a huge impact on the women empowerment movement and bring about the change towards equality much more rapidly.
 If the oppressing element itself (in this case men, who knowingly or unknowingly been enjoying a superior position over their female counterparts) accepts the freedom and equality of the oppressed element, the very root of the problem is effectively resolved.